-3.7.3 case
+3.6.2 case

-Coconut's case statement is an extension of Coconut's match statement for performing multiple match statements against the same value, where only one of them should succeed.
+Coconut's case blocks serve as an extension of Coconut's match statement for performing multiple match statements against the same value, where only one of them should succeed.
 Unlike lone match statements, only one match statement inside of a case block will ever succeed, and thus more general matches should be put below more specific ones.